RobMeades/DMUClass116/README.md

 ## body.blend
 The template file for the coach-body parts; still a work in progress, this has only been tested printed in PLA so far.
 It should be printed rotated by 90 on the X axis, such that the corridor rises vertically upwards from the heat plate; that way no supports are required.

-# Milled Parts
+# CNC Milled Parts

-These parts are milled from 3 mm thick aluminium plate and on my [cnc-step.de](https://cnc.step.de) CNC milling machine.
+These parts are milled from 3 mm thick aluminium plate on my [cnc-step.de](https://cnc.step.de) CNC milling machine.
 The file format is [VCarve](https://www.vectric.com/products/vcarve.htm).

-dmu_base_motor_open_second.crv: the chassis base for the motor open second.
+* dmu_base_motor_open_second.crv: the chassis base for the motor open second.

 The files for the motor open second brake and trailer composite units have not yet been generated; the only difference between the three files will be the position of the steps beneath the doors.
 The files are scaled to cut out in 1:30 scale (i.e. 10 millimetres to the foot).
-It is likely you may have to "tile" the printing of the files into sections for your CNC milling machine as they are likely to be too long to work in a single cut.
+It is likely you may have to "tile" the printing of the files into sections for your CNC milling machine as they are likely to be too long to go through in a single cut.
 ALL OF THE FILES require a sacrificial substrate (e.g. a sheet of thing MDF) as they need to cut THROUGH the aluminimum plate.